andersac88/GifTastic/README.md

 Additionally, below each Gif is it's title, rating and the opportunity to downlaod the Gif.

+To add a gif to favorites, double cick on it.

+When the favorites are display, to remove, click on the image.

 This project provides a great introduction to apis and ties it in with jquery, html and css.

 This project is currently maintained and updated by Andrew Andersen (andersac88@gmail.com) if you have any questions, feel free to contact me directly.